 - Investors – family or friends whom you give a small percentage of ownership in the business.

-- 401k rollover – you can rollover a 401k from a former employer (tax and penalty free).
+- 401k rollover – you can rollover the amount of your 401k funds that came from a former employer and other types of retirement accounts (tax and penalty free).

 100% Financing for E-Commerce Business Purchase

 It is actually possible to buy an online business with no down payment under certain circumstances, although this is also something that most lenders will tell you is not possible.

 Well, it is.

 The key is that the business you are buying must be just like one you currently own. i.e. you must be expanding an existing business of the same type by acquiring another.